passcod/node-style-guide/Readme.md

 Declare one variable per var statement, it makes it easier to re-order the lines.
 Ignore [Crockford][crockfordconvention] on this, and put those declarations wherever they make sense.
+You can also align the `=` if it makes things clearer.

 *Right:*